Don’t Worry About Tomorrow, Make Progress Today

 Worry.
-Just the word itself can start to make our hearts race and cause panic to set in.
+Just the word itself can start to make our hearts race.
 It is something that every person has struggled with from time to time, some more than others.
 It's hard not to worry, especially when facing situations with an uncertain outcome.
-It is in our nature to want to know the answers and know what to expect.
+It is in our nature to want to know the answers and what to expect.
 When we don't have that, our minds start to worry.
-It's hard not to.
-And, as much as we'd like to take the popular advice from Bobby McFerrin's song and, "Don't Worry, Be Happy," it just doesn't feel that simple.
+As much as we'd like to take the popular advice from Bobby McFerrin's song and, "Don't worry, be happy," it just doesn't feel that simple.

 What Is Worry?

-Since worry is something we all tend to do naturally, it's something we don't usually think about the definition of.
+Since worry is something we all tend to do naturally, we don’t generally think about its exact definition.
 We know what it is because we experience it in our life.
 However, looking at the definition of a word can give you a new understanding of it and help you to see it in a new way.
 The Merriam-Webster Dictionary defines worry as, "to afflict with mental distress or agitation, to fuel or experience concern or anxiety."

 Here is what it looks like in real life.
-Worry is what happens when you are facing a big situation, and you don't know what to expect.
-Your mind starts to think through every possible outcome that could happen.
-You wonder what about this, or what about that.
+Worry is what happens when you are facing a situation in which you don't know what to expect, or you do know what to expect and don’t like the projected outcome.
+Your mind starts to think through everything that could happen.
+You wonder “what about this?” or, “what about that?”
 You are not taking any action to make the situation different; you are simply thinking about it and rolling it over in your head again and again.